 Q. Can I advertise in LensWork?

 Q. How would I go about purchasing prints of photographers featured in past issues of LensWork?

-Q. Does LensWork Extended on disc have the same content as the magazine version?
+Q. Does LensWork Extended have the same content as the magazine version?

-Q. Does the subscription to LensWork Extended on disc include the print version of the magazine?
+Q. Does the subscription to LensWork Extended include the print version of the magazine?